rogerkatona/blueProspectStudio/src/posts/importance-of-website.md

 The time is now.
 Consider your website not as a task on a list, but as a vital organ of your business.
 It demands attention, investment, and a commitment to freshness and engagement that mirrors the liveliness of your social media presence.

-In the spirit of Hemingway, let's be direct: Update your website.
+Let's be direct: Update your website.
 Keep it alive.
 Let it breathe the very essence of your business into the vast digital expanse.
 Your clients, current and future, are waiting to be captivated.